Non-maskable interrupt: History

 In older architectures, NMIs were used for interrupts which were typically never disabled because of the required response time.
 They were hidden signals.
 Examples include the floppy disk controller on the Amstrad PCW, the 8087 coprocessor on the x86 when used in the IBM PC or its compatibles (even though Intel recommended connecting it to a normal interrupt), and the Low Battery signal on the HP 95LX.

 In the original IBM PC, an NMI was triggered if a parity error was detected in system memory, or reported by an external device.
 In either case, the PC would display an error message and halt.
-Some later PC clones used an NMI to conceal the hardware differences from that of a standard PC.
+Some later IBM-compatibles used an NMI to conceal the hardware differences from that of the original IBM PC.
 On such computers, an NMI would be generated when a program attempted to access incompatible hardware.
 A BIOS interrupt handler would then translate the program's request to match the hardware that was actually present.
 The SMM in the 386SL is a better way to do this.

 Some 8-bit home computers used the NMI line to permit a "warm start" if the system had locked up.
 Typically, this would restore the control registers to known good values stored in ROM, without destroying whatever data that the user might currently have loaded.
 On the Commodore 8-bit machines, the RESTORE key was hooked up directly or indirectly to the NMI line on the 6502-series CPU, but the reset would take place only if the NMI handler routine in ROM detected that RUN/STOP was also being held down when RESTORE was struck (this combination being the Commodore version of a three finger salute).
 Commodore also connected the MOS Technology 6526 CIA #2 in the C64 and C128 to the processor's NMI line, which was part of the means by which software emulation of the 6551 ACIA was accomplished.
 Atari's 8-bit line used a SYSTEM RESET button for this same purpose.